 The Nebraska Court System contains a Supreme Court, Court of Appeals, District Courts and County Courts.
-Additionally, Nebraska has two divisions of County Court for special areas of expertise in its Juvenile Court and Workers’ Compensation Court.
-In some areas of the state, Nebraska also holds Drug Court and other problem-solving courts to assist offenders with rehabilitation and treatment along with serving justice.
+Additionally, this state has two divisions of County Court for special areas of expertise in its Juvenile Court and Workers’ Compensation Court.
+In some areas of the state, it also holds Drug Court and other problem-solving courts to assist offenders with rehabilitation and treatment along with serving justice.

 Nebraska’s Supreme Court has a Chief Justice and six Associate Justices.
 The Governor for the state chooses the Chief Justice from a list created by the state judicial nominating commission.
 The other six are selected by the nominating commission, and one justice represents each of the six judicial districts.
 Each district is relatively equal in terms of population.

-The Supreme Court of Nebraska is the highest court in the state and hears all appeals regarding the death penalty, the sentence of life imprisonment, or constitutional questions.
+The NE Supreme Court is the highest court in the state and hears all appeals regarding the death penalty, the sentence of life imprisonment, or constitutional questions.
 The Supreme Court also reviews some appeals that come from the Court of Appeals, but this is a rare occurrence.

-The Nebraska Court of Appeals is the intermediate appellate court for the state and handles most appeals from the lower courts.
+The NE Court of Appeals is the intermediate appellate court for the state and handles most appeals from the lower courts.

 Most Nebraska court records will be readily available to the general public.
 However, juvenile, sealed, or expunged records will not be open to review.
 Additionally, other non-public items such as social security numbers, family member’s names, and information about witnesses or victims will not be available.
 The federal government also stipulates that public court records may not contain private or sensitive information such as trade secrets, bank account details, children’s names, home addresses, tax IDs or other identifiers; these must be redacted from files before they are made public.

 Finding Nebraska court records is a snap using the Infotracer search tool.
-Access thousands of court cases throughout Nebraska, including Douglas County, Lancaster County, Sarpy County, and Hall County.
-Per Nebraska’s Public Records Law Nebraska Statutes §84-712.01 et seq., private citizens are granted the right to review most all criminal court records, divorce and other family court matters, civil cases, bankruptcies and more!
+Access thousands of NE court cases, including Douglas County, Lancaster County, Sarpy County, and Hall County.
+Per NE Public Records Law Nebraska Statutes §84-712.01 et seq., private citizens are granted the right to review most all criminal court records, divorce and other family court matters, civil cases, bankruptcies and more!

 In 2013, the Nebraska courts received 459,018 filings.
 In 2016, the number of filings decreased by 1.6% and counted 451,723 filings and had 458,690 outgoing cases